-Telling It is an award-winning trauma-informed community-based program designed to support under-served school-aged youth in Washtenaw County.
+Telling It is an award-winning trauma-informed, healing centered program designed to support school age youth in Washtenaw County.
 Since 2002, Telling It has established a close collaboration with the University of Michigan’s Residential College through the offering of the Engaged Learning courses, Community Empowerment through the Arts and Advanced Practice in Community Engagement through the Arts.
-Deb Gordon-Gurfinkel is the lead teacher of both of these courses and the Founding Director of Telling It.
+Deb Gordon-Gurfinkel is the lead teacher of both courses as well as the Founding Director of Telling It.

-The Telling It internship opportunities provided by these two courses bridges the academic and neighboring communities.
-Each Telling It site is led by a site leader and a social worker along with a trained support team and visiting artists.
-As a result of their experience, many U-M students express a desire to continue their commitment to social justice through a career that involves community service.
+The Telling It internship opportunities provided by these two courses bridge the academic and neighboring communities.
+Each Telling It site is led by a team leader and social worker along with a trained support team.
+As a result of their internship experience, many U-M students express a desire to continue their commitment to social justice through a career that involves community service.

 - All youth have existing expertise and powerful voices.